 For the most part, it’s a good idea to see a new surgeon for revision rhinoplasty.
 The goal of the surgery is often to correct errors or issues created by the initial surgeon.
 If you see the same doctor, the things that concern you may not be corrected.

 More importantly, the surgeon you choose for your revision surgeon should have experience in performing revision surgeries.
 Ideally, they’ll specialize in rhinoplasty and revision rhinoplasty, as this is an extremely complex and difficult procedure that requires a great deal of skill.
 You can get a sense of a surgeon’s experience and expertise by scheduling a consultation with them before the surgery and by asking to look at photos of past patients before and after their revision surgeries.

 Your comfort level with the surgeon also matters.
 Gauge how you feel during the consultation and pay attention to how the surgeon answers your questions.
 You should feel at ease and comfortable trusting your plastic surgeon with the appearance of your nose.

-Dr. Naderi is a board-certified facial plastic surgeon who specializes in nasal surgery at his practice in Virginia.
-To learn more about revision rhinoplasty, call 703-481-0002 (Herndon, VA) or 301-222-2020 (Chevy Chase, MD).
+Dr. Naderi is a board-certified facial plastic surgeon who specializes in nasal surgery at his revision rhinoplasty Virginia practice.
+To learn more about revision rhinoplasty, call 703-481-0002 (Reston, VA) or 301-222-2020 (Chevy Chase, MD).
 You can also contact us online for more information.